 My child isn’t interested in doing projects.

 By simply spending some quality one on one time with my kids, I’ve learned what their interests are.
 This helps me choose projects and activities that I know they’d be excited to do with me.

 If they like to sit and do things, or get up and move.
 If they gravitate to the dolls and like to play dress up, or if they’re into motors and balls.

-If they’re not interested and you really do think its something they would be interested in if they gave it a chance, start doing it without them, they’ll likely join in.
+If they’re not interested and you really do think it’s something they would be interested in if they gave it a chance, start doing it without them, they’ll likely join in.

 And the key to it all?
-If my kids don’t ‘bite’ on an activity, I’ll pass on it and try it again another day.
+If my kids don’t “bite” on an activity, I’ll put it away and try it again another day.

 It’s so messy!